+Strategic default can be understood using options theory.
 The owner of a residential property subject to a nonrecourse mortgage who is willing to renege on his loan essentially holds a put option against the market value of the property.
 If the market price of the property falls sufficiently, the owner can surrender the property to the mortgage lender and in exchange receive full offset of his cash flow liability from the mortgage loan.
-In options terminology, the homeowner has a long-term American put option on a dividend-paying asset (the implicit rental yield of the property serves as the dividend flow) with exercise price equal to the cash-equivalent value of the mortgage liability.
-The moneyness of the put option is one minus the reciprocal of the loan-to-value ratio of the mortgage.
+In options terminology, the homeowner has a long-term American put option on a dividendpaying asset (the implicit rental yield of the property serves as the dividend flow) with exercise price equal to the cashequivalent value of the mortgage liability.
+The moneyness of the put option is one minus the reciprocal of the loan-tovalue ratio of the mortgage; the put option has positive moneyness if and only if the mortgage holder is in negative equity (loan-to-value ratio greater than one).
 A similar, but diluted, put optionality holds for recourse mortgages, since there are legal and practical limits to a mortgage lender's recourse claim against the owner's future income, for example, relief from this claim through personal bankruptcy.
-In most situations, both the homeowner and mortgage lender incur substantial transactions costs upon exercise by the homeowner of this put option.
-This two-sided transactions-cost feature of the put option leads to a bargaining game between the homeowner and mortgage lender, with the homeowner potentially able in some circumstances to gain mortgage payment concessions by threatening to surrender the asset but not doing so.
-The bargaining power of the mortgage borrower in default seeking repayment concessions increases with the moneyness of the put option.
+In a perfect-markets theory with no transactions costs nor any other market imperfections, a mortgage holder will only default on a full-recourse mortgage if there is both an inability to pay and negative equity (otherwise the property can be immediately sold to clear the debt).
+With a no-recourse loan in this perfect-markets world, the mortgage holder will default whenever there is negative equity (inability to pay does not impact the decision).

-Particularly in the case of a recourse mortgage, there are reputational costs and social/ethical considerations for the homeowner from defaulting, since in doing so the homeowner has violated the terms of an agreed contract for personal gain.
+Strategic default often involves reputational costs and social/ethical considerations for the homeowner, since in doing so the homeowner violates the terms of an agreed contract for personal gain.
 In many cases, the mortgage lender will continue to receive (more valuable) required mortgage payments even when options theory predicts that it will be forced to accept surrender of the property.